 She is also President of Assintel (National Association of ICT Companies of Confcommercio); President of EDI.IT Srl Confcommercio Digital Innovation Hub; National Advisor of Confcommercio - Imprese per l'Italia; Board Member: "Digital transformation and Technology" at city of Milan, Member of the Board of Directors Tinexta S.p.A.; President of OpenT S.p.A. and Member of the Board of Directors Study Center Guglielmo Tagliacarne.

-She holds Master's degree in Banking, Finance and Insurance Sciences from "Università Cattolica di Milano", where she graduated with top marks in 2000.
+She holds Master's degree in Banking, Finance and Insurance Sciences from "Università Cattolica di Milano", where she graduated with top marks in 2000 and Member of the Board of Directors Ente Mutuo Regionale.

 Marin Gueorguiev - Director